 Master of Science in Financial Management

-The Master of Science in Financial Management (MSFM) at Boston University’s Metropolitan College provides students with a specialized education in global finance, including investment analysis and international finance.
-Available on campus, online, and in a blended format, the Financial Management master’s program is designed for students seeking careers in corporate finance, financial management, investments, and multinational finance.
-Select program courses would also benefit students whose career plans include obtaining a Chartered Financial Analyst® (CFA) designation.
+The Master of Science in Financial Management (MSFM) at Boston University’s Metropolitan College (MET) provides students with a specialized education in global finance, including investment analysis and international finance.
+Available on campus and online, the Financial Management master’s program is designed for students seeking careers in corporate finance, financial management, investments, and multinational finance.

 Students in the Master of Science in Financial Management program have the option of choosing a concentration: